Synthetixio/synpress/README.md

 - stick to bigger resolutions (to make sure that whole extension is visible on screen when opened)
   - synpress is tested on 1920x1080
-- follow example config here
+- take a look at this [example config](https://github.com/Synthetixio/synpress/blob/dev/.github/workflows/audit_and_lint.yml#L84)

 ## 🧪 Usage